Unity-Technologies/ml-agents/docs/Training-SAC.md

 ### (Optional) Batch Size

 `batch_size` is the number of demonstration experiences used for one iteration of a gradient descent update.
-If not specified, it will default to the `batch_size` defined for PPO.
+If not specified, it will default to the `batch_size` defined for SAC.

 Typical Range (Continuous): `512` - `5120`